HongyanJi/hongyanji.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hongyan Ji's research focuses on the Theory of Distributed Computing, with a particular emphasis on Distributed Graph Algorithms.
-Hongyan Ji is supervised by [Prof. Sriram V. Pemmaraju](https://homepage.cs.uiowa.edu/~sriram/).
+Hongyan Ji is supervised by [Professor Sriram V. Pemmaraju](https://homepage.cs.uiowa.edu/~sriram/).